Hi there, my name is Mike and today you’re going to learn 6 actionable tips that will improve your blog’s SEO right now.

 Who Am I And Why Should You Listen To Me?

-My name is Mike Pearson, I’m a dad to a two-year old little girl (with another on the way!), and I write about how to use SEO to grow your blog traffic over at my site, Stupid Easy SEO.
+My name is Mike Pearson, I’m a dad to a two-year old little girl (with another on the way!), and I write about how to use SEO to grow your blog traffic over at my site, Stupid Easy SEO and I also blog about personal finance over at my other site, Credit Takeoff.

 I believe that SEO is not that complicated (because it’s not!) and I am obsessed with helping other bloggers with SEO, while also showing you how to implement different SEO strategies to grow your traffic and revenue.